dewwwald/node-git-cache/README.md

 # node-git-cache

-A basic git clone and chache (using this term loosely) tool for nodejs.
+A basic git clone and cache (using this term loosely) tool for nodejs.